Benefits of Compression Gear

 Popular sports brands such as SKINS, CEP, 2XU and Compressport have sunk time, research and funds into their compression clothing out of a deep belief in its benefits.
 Is it worth getting compression gear yourself?

-We’ve all seen them.
-Go for a coffee early in the morning and you’ll likely see cyclists sporting knee-high socks.
+Go for a coffee early in the morning and you’ll likely see cyclists sporting bright mid-calf height socks.
 Pass by a track and field event at your local park and there will be arm and calf sleeves galore.
 And when you’re next at a triathlon or running event, the number of athletes you’ll see wearing tight-fitting shorts and shirts will be staggering.
-Why are so many athletes now squeezing themselves into these skin-tight garments called compression gear?
+Why are so many athletes squeezing themselves into these skin-tight garments called compression gear?

 What’s all the fuss about?